mikaelbr/bacon-love/exercises/01_intro_to_the_workshop/problem.md

-# How to do exercises
+# How to do Exercises

 This workshop consists of multiple exercises that you have to solve.
 Each exercise will have a problem description and some theoretical information